ArwenQin/Facade-Pattern/README.md

 The floor classes return a String to mock and demostrate the operation of turning on/off electronic appliances.

 ### Getting Started
-To run the program, simply compile and execute the Client class.
+To run the program, simply execute the Client class.
 This will demonstrate the functionality of the building electronic appliance management system using the Facade Pattern.
 You may also use the BuildingControlGUI class for a graphical user interface to control the building's appliances.

 ## Diagram